 • What were your duties?
 It might be helpful to compare them with what your job description entails.

-• Why did you want to become a caregiver?
+• Why did you want to become a caretaker?

 • What type of patients do you like to work with the most?